akkartik/mu/Readme.md

 will be easily caught by tests.) *With* this line, all addresses in your recipe will by default refer to one of the (30, in the final case) slots inside this local space.
-(If you choose the last, most explicit option and need more than 30 slots, mu will complain asking you to increase capacity.)
+(If you choose the last, most explicit option and need more than 30 slots, Mu will complain asking you to increase capacity.)

 Spaces can do more than just implement local variables.
 You can string them together, pass them around, return them from functions, share them between